 -

 Chest.
 Walnut wood, wrought iron.
 17th century.
-Rectangular chest with a flat lid made of hand-carved walnut wood and reinforced by a series of metal fittings, which has an openwork lock shield decorated with architectural motifs, which show Baroque influence.
-This type of furniture was very common in Spain, frequently used to store objects of a certain value such as clothes, dishes, etc.
+A rectangular chest with a flat lid, crafted from hand-carved walnut and reinforced with metal fittings, features an openwork lock escutcheon decorated with architectural motifs that reflect Baroque influence.
+This type of furniture was very common in Spain, frequently used to store valuables such as clothing, tableware, and other items.

 · Size: 162x58x63 cms.